winitzki/scall/README.md

   tags such as `Tag[String]`, `Tag[Boolean]`, or `Tag[BigInt => BigInt]`.

 - [x] Print Dhall values using the standard Dhall syntax.

-- [x] Export Dhall values to Yaml for most of the relevant types (numbers, strings, Booleans, lists, records).

 ## Ideas for future developments